-1. The International Journal of Changes in Education does not allow dual publication (the same material published twice in the peer reviewed literature), or dual submission (the same material simultaneously submitted to more than one journal).
+1. The Journal of Comprehensive Business Administration Research does not allow dual publication (the same material published twice in the peer-reviewed literature), or dual submission (the same material simultaneously submitted to more than one journal).

-2. The International Journal of Changes in Education does not tolerate plagiarism, data or figure manipulation, knowingly providing incorrect information, inaccurate author attributions, failures to declare conflicts of interest and fraud.
-This list is not well-rounded - if there is uncertainty of what constitutes such actions, then more resources may be found at the Committee on Publication Ethics (COPE).
+2. The Journal of Comprehensive Business Administration Research does not tolerate plagiarism, data or figure manipulation, knowingly providing incorrect information, inaccurate author attributions, failures to declare conflicts of interest or fraud.
+This list is not well-rounded - if there is uncertainty about what constitutes such actions, then more resources may be found at the Committee on Publication Ethics (COPE).

 3. Conflict of Interest

-Authors should declare any and all conflicts involving myself or my co-authors in the "Comments for the Editor" field via the online submission system.
+Authors should declare all conflicts involving myself or my co-authors in the "Comments for the Editor" field via the online submission system.

 If no conflicts exist, the authors should state: the authors declare no conflicts of interest.

 Journal editors are requested to adhere to the COPE Code of Conduct and Best Practice Guidelines for Journal editors and follow ethical guidelines: